O1ahmad/ansible-role-systemd/README.md

 **[Automount]**

-Provide automount capabilities, for on-demand mounting of file systems as well as parallelized boot-up.
+Provides automount capabilities, for on-demand mounting of file systems as well as parallelized boot-up.

 #### Example